wokonly/python-rat/README.txt

 If you cant keep your pc on 24/7 and dont have stable wifi I would get a vps server to host the server.py

-# Issues / Feedback /
+# Issues / Feedback

+Please report issues at https://github.com/wokonly/python-rat/issues Join the discord to report feedback or help! https://discord.gg/VAx9qUsfhw